cs-4241-2024/a4-creative-coding/README.md

 tweakpane documentation but other than that it was fairly smooth sailing!

 The application has four user-interactive fields which control the width of the frequency bars, an amplitude magnifier, an invert option, and a color selector.
 The color selector was made with HTML instead of using tweakpane.

+Note: this should work for any audio file, but I've included the one I used in this repo.